instantOS/instantos.github.io/docs/layouts.md

 ![Placeholder](https://instantos.io/images/layouts/monocle.png)

-All windows are Fullscreen and layered on top of each other.
+All windows are fullscreen and layered on top of each other.
 The window currently in focus is always on top.

 ### Floating **```_```**